CNMAT/CNMAT-MMJ-Depot-Legacy/README.md

 Tutorial:

 * series of patches explaining and contextualizing a package for teaching purposes, e.g., CNMATÕs Spectral Tutorials.
 Tutorials offer more opportunity for self-guided learning than Tutors.
-(Desired reaction: ÒI understand.Ó)
+(Desired reaction: _I understand._)

 Working Copy: